TomDDG/ZXPicoMD/README.md

 To flip back to virtual/emulated drive just select the drive in the menu.

-## v1.2 The Circuit
+## v1.2 Circuit (the one without BOB)

+THe following circuit does not include the level shifter which is no longer required due to the IF1 accepting the lower voltage output of the Pico ~3V.
+For the old circuit please click here https://github.com/TomDDG/ZXPicoMD/blob/main/Images/PicoDriveZX_Circuit_v3a.png

 ![image](https://github.com/TomDDG/ZXPicoMD/blob/main/Images/PicoDriveZX_Circuit_v4.png "Circuit v4")

-## Hardware Mod for Real H/W Support
+## v1.1 PCB Hardware Mod for Real H/W Support

 ![image](https://github.com/TomDDG/ZXPicoMD/blob/main/Images/ZXPicoMD128k.png "128k with Real Hardware")

-In order to get the ZXPicoMD working with real hardware you need to replace the BOB-12009 level shifter.
+In order to get the v1.1 PCB working with real hardware you need to replace the BOB-12009 level shifter.
 Unfortunately the BOB interferes with the data output from the real Microdrive and lacks the OE pin which would put it into high impedence mode.
 During testing it worked fine with a vDrive in place of real h/w as the signal strength is much stronger and therefore wasn't affected by the BOB.

 To fix this you can simply replace the BOB with 3 diodes as shown in the image below, note the cathode line at the top HV side.
 I've tested this with standard 1N4148 and BAT43 Schottky diodes.
 The BAT diodes have a better voltage drop, measuring I show 3.0V for the 1N4148 and 3.2V with the BAT.
 Recommend to use BATs although 1N4148 seem to work fine.